-The Victorian Freedom of Information Act (1982) (FOI Act) allows you to request access to your own or your child's medical record held by The Royal Children's Hospital.
+The Victorian Freedom of Information Act (1982) (FOI Act) allows you to request access to your own or your child's Royal Children's Hospital medical record.
 It is possible to obtain a copy of the medical record or to view the original record.

 The following information is contained in the information sheet which can be downloaded.

 All applications must be made in writing and have enough information for us to find the correct medical record.
 You can fill in an application form or write a letter.